Improvements and fixes

 - Addressed issue where when you use folder redirection with only defined primary computers, folder redirection is enabled for all users on all machines.

-- Addressed issue where you cannot add Work and School accounts in Windows Store and you may get an error that reads, “We encountered an error; please try signing in again later.”
+- Addressed issue where you cannot add Work and School accounts in Microsoft Store and you may get an error that reads, “We encountered an error; please try signing in again later.”

 - Addressed an issue where Windows Multipoint Server (WMS) 2016 does not allow you to configure per device licensing.